 Crisp white blooms with just a hint of green.
-Cool colours are effective in making small spaces appear larger and will create a tranquil, relaxed feel.
+Cool colours are effective in making small spaces appear larger and will create a tranquil, relaxed feel in the garden.

 Supplied as: Bulbs